houstonle/CLI-shell-interface/README.md

 wait (pid)
 >Wait until process <int> has completed execution.

-If none of the above commands is input, then the resulting input string is to be executed
+If none of the above commands is input, then the resulting input string is to be executed (where arguments can be 0 or more)
 > cmd arg

 Special Arguments: